AI Transformation

 This is the part where building it by hand starts to feel like a 40-hour project stacked on top of an already-full calendar.
 The framework above works.
 But the calibration step (matching questions to roles to business context to deliverable sections) is where most consultants stall, because it requires codifying years of intuition into something deployable.

-Audity's Role-Specific AI Questionnaires handle that calibration automatically.
+Audity Team and its Role-Specific AI Questionnaires handle that calibration automatically.
 Interview questions are generated and tailored to each stakeholder's role, department, and earlier engagement context.
 If you want to see how to delegate the discovery phase to a junior using this approach, that post walks through the operational mechanics.

 What Consulting Process Standardization Changes for Your Practice